Video: RIABiz Reporter weighs in on how advisors can generate positive coverage in the media | Thrivent

 After warning for years about the increasing risk of cyber attacks, the SEC is sending an unambiguous message to financial advisors: Take cybersecurity seriously or face the consequences.

-Proposed cybersecurity risk management rules released by the SEC for public comment recently would impose significant new requirements for advisors to detect, mitigate, and remediate cyber threats and vulnerabilities.
+Proposed cybersecurity risk management rulesreleased by the SEC for public comment recently would impose significant new requirements for advisors to detect, mitigate, and remediate cyber threats and vulnerabilities.
 The rules would require advisors to adopt and implement written policies and procedures to address cybersecurity risks; report significant cybersecurity incidents to the SEC; and maintain cybersecurity-related books and records.

 Whether or not the proposed rules are fully adopted as written, they reflect the commission’s resolve to prioritize cybersecurity in its audits and enforcement investigations – and hold advisors accountable for failure to adhere to effective policies and procedures to safeguard client information.
 Advisors would be well advised to assess the design and effectiveness of their cybersecurity policies and procedures now, and make sure they are well-positioned to detect and mitigate potential risks.